 The Point Reyes National Seashore Strategic Plan for 2005-2008 (NPS 2004e) contains mission statements and long-term goals for the Seashore.
-Annual plans and implementation strategies have been established for each of the 5-year goals.
+Annual plans are established for each of the 5-year goals and implementation strategies are developed.

 Point Reyes National Seashore Resource Management Plan